jawalsh/comic-book-paratexts/pages/cbp.md

 <!-- table of contents -->

-In most cases, he discusses the *function* of the particular type of paratext.
+In exploring the different types of paratexts, Genette also discusses the *function* of each particlar type.
 For instance, Genette writes, “[T]he basic function of the original authorial note is to serve as a supplement, sometimes a digression, very rarely a commentary” (p.
 327).

-In the comic book, the “text” is the sequential art, the comics narrative composed of panels, artwork, word balloons, captions, and more.
-Comic book paratexts include components already mentioned (titles, notes, etc.) along with other elements like advertisements, letters of comment (i.e., fan mail), and publisher news and editorial pages (e.g., DC’s “Direct Currents” or Marvel’s “Bullpen Bulletins).
+Comics include many of the same types of paratexts that Genette explores in traditional literary texts, but comics also include distinct types — such as peritextual correspondence, or fan mail — that are not present in the same way in the literary text used as source material for Genette’s study.

 Genette writes: